ITSupportTech/entra-docs/docs/identity/users/groups-dynamic-membership.md

 # Manage rules for dynamic membership groups in Microsoft Entra ID

 You can create user or device attribute-based rules to enable membership for dynamic membership groups in Microsoft Entra ID, part of Microsoft Entra.
-You can add and remove dynamic membership groups automatically using membership rules based on member attributes.
+You can add and remove members of a dynamic group automatically using membership rules based on member attributes.
 In Microsoft Entra, a single tenant can have a maximum of 15,000 dynamic membership groups.

 This article details the properties and syntax to create rules for dynamic membership groups based on users or devices.